 Austrian Doctoral Research Fellowship

-Since 1992, the Austrian Federal Ministry of Education, Science and Research (BMBWF) Doctoral Research Fellowship has been developing scholars and expanding horizons by giving Austrian graduate students a 10-month residency with a stipend of €1,500 per month at the Center for Austrian Studies.
-Opportunities abound for fellows to attend seminars and courses, work with world-class University of Minnesota faculty, do scholarly research, and gain experience with administrative and research projects at a major research university.
+Since 1992, the Austrian Federal Ministry of Education, Science and Research (BMBWF) has awarded 10-month doctoral research fellowships (with stipends of €1,500 per month) to advanced doctoral students attending universities with Austrian Studies Centers.
+Opportunities abound for visiting graduate fellows to attend seminars and lectures, work with world-class University of Minnesota faculty, conduct archival research, and get involved with administrative and research projects at a major research university.

 America’s most livable regions, with abundant parks, lakes,